Wildlife of Mauritius: Introduced and invasive plants

-Introduced plants that have become invasive include "Chinese" (actually Brazilian) guava (Psidium littorale), travellers trees (Ravenala) and Lantana camara.
+Introduced plants that have become invasive include "Chinese" (actually Brazilian) guava (Psidium cattleianum), travellers trees (Ravenala madagascariensis) and Lantana camara.

 For the purpose of landscaping and gardening in Mauritius, exotics have traditionally been used, and many of these have spread into the surrounding vegetation.
-Bougainvillea (Bougainvillea glabra) and frangipani (Plumeria alba) are still among the most commonly planted ornamental species.
+Bougainvillea (Bougainvillea glabra and Bougainvillea spectabilis) and frangipani (Plumeria obtusa and Plumeria rubra) are still among the most commonly planted ornamental species.
+Another species is the royal poinciana, which is also common.